LouANEO/MOOCLive/Mails/README.md

 extractionAdresses.sh and extractionSubject.sh can be launched one after the other in a terminal with the following command:
 ./extractionAdresses.sh $PATH
 ./extractionSubject.sh $PATH
-(where $PATH is the path of the folder "Code" extracted previously)
+(where $PATH is the path of the folder "Data" extracted previously)

 They generate the following files:
 - adresses.txt, containing 3 columns ($Folder $File $Sender)